Understanding Your Rights as a Locum Doctor

 ✅ Our Top Tips

 1. Check whether your hourly rate includes holiday pay and make sure this is clearly distinguished on your payslip.
+If it is not on your payslip, you may be owed a significant back payment.

 4. Check the terms and conditions of your notice period when booking shifts.